CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 For larger IT structures or even the supply of entire buildings mainly central UPS systems are used.
 Regardless of whether a local UPS is used as a cradle or as a 19-inch slot, its performance and support time are dictated by device properties and typically can not be changed.

-With the local UPS devices available today and the low power levels that can usually be provided by them (in the range up to approximately 1 kVA), these power failures can be bridged up to 120 minutes without problems (support time).
+With the local UPS devices available today and the low power levels that can usually be provided by them (in the range up to approximately 1 kVA), these power failures can be bridged without any problem for up to 120 minutes (support time).
 Which support time is actually required in the specific scenario depends on how long, on the one hand, the shutdown of the connected devices takes (shutdown) and how long, on the other hand, to wait for the power supply to restart (waiting time).
 Since a large part of all power outages only last a few minutes, a waiting time of 15 minutes is usually sufficient to bridge a supply interruption.
 If the supply interruption lasts longer than the waiting time, and the supplied IT system has to be shut down in order to avoid data loss, the total support time should follow the formula

 Support time = waiting time plus twice the shutdown time